 Activities include visiting the many spectacular rock churches in the area.
 There are about 140 churches and archaeological sites in Tigrey, many of which are carved into the rocks and cliffs.
 The sites are dated to between the 7th and 14th centuries; some involve a gentle walk, and others require clambering up a rock face.

-To request availability / quotation, add Korkor Lodge, Tigrey, to your shortlist.
+To request availability / quotation, add Korkor Lodge, Tigrey, to your list.

 The jutting rocks and cliffs of Tigrey region are striking formations in themselves, made even more remarkable by the churches cut into many of their peaks.
 Some of these churches are dated to even earlier than those of Lalibela, possibly from the 4th century AD.
 The region, once known for ...